 Escrow Passwords are ones kept by a trusted third party who may release them to a person under certain circumstances.

 In a “fair cryptosystem” as it is termed, a user is permitted to encrypt communications so long as a trusted third party has the cryptokeys—here, a password.
-An example of this would be a government official in a three-letter agency of the US government, and that agency, having keys.
+An example of this would be a government official in a three-letter agency of the US government their agency employer having keys.
 Another is a bank employee and their financial institution both having keys.
 In the case of emergency or a need to recover them, processes are in place for the use of the escrowed key.

 Escrow passwords follow the same principle as key escrow.
 Their use might range from the mundane “recovery code” for when access is interrupted due to forgotten passwords or passwords being out of reach at the time of access.
 Or, the arrangement is more serious as in they might be held in escrow for when a workplace incident or employment separation occurs.